borancek/weather-app/README.md

-This project was completed during my undergraduate degree and is one of my early attempts at coding.<br/>
+This project was completed during my undergraduate degree (February - March 2022) and is one of my early attempts at coding.<br/>
 It may not adhere to the highest coding standards, but it represents a significant milestone in my journey as a developer.<br/>
 I welcome any feedback or suggestions for improvement on this project, as well as on my coding journey in general.<br/>
 Feel free to share your insights with me as I continue to learn and grow as a developer.<br/>